LaRenaiocco/travel-web-app/README.md

 ![alt text](https://media.giphy.com/media/TJV64Sf5avhAVQXchr/giphy.gif "Adventure Awaits landing page")

 #### User Profile Page
 After a user has created an account and logged in they will be redirected to their profile page.
-Here the user can see all of their existing trips, plan a new trip by entering a place and dates, join an existing trip that freinds are planning, and activate or deactivate text updates about their trips.
+Here the user can see all of their existing trips, plan a new trip by entering a place and dates, join an existing trip that friends are planning, and activate or deactivate text updates about their trips.
 The text update feature uses the Twilio API.

 ![alt text](https://media.giphy.com/media/YMXyE98g8UaJ3roZfy/giphy.gif "Adventure Awaits profile page")

 #### Itinerary Pages
 Users are linked to their fellow travellers through the itinerary page.
-All users with the access code can join a trip together and thus is the space to collaborate on the perfect adventure.
+All users with the access code can join a trip together and this is the space to collaborate on the perfect adventure.
 Users can see their itinerary with all activities broken down by day and time for a trip.
 Undated activities will appear at the bottom of the itinerary.
 All activities will also appear on the trip map, and clicking a marker will quickly show the user what day their activity is planned for.
 This space also allows users to leave notes and ideas for each other regarding the trip, see which friends are linked to this trip as well as print their itinerary.

 ![alt text](https://media.giphy.com/media/UokE1YPakB14XCYO0z/giphy.gif "Adventure Awaits itinerary page")